Building a Transport Package: The Right Way

 Delete Objects and Files

 These are rarely used.
 Their only purpose is to completely remove project objects and/or files so that you can start over from scratch.
-I use them often in developing MyComponent, but they are almost never necessary when building another project, except at the very beginning when you find that your project config file is not correct and you want to start over.
+I use them often in developing MyComponent, but they are seldom necessary when building another project, except at the very beginning when you find that your project config file is not correct and you want to start over, or when you want to upload and test a new version of your project at another site where it's already installed.

 Building and Installing the Example Project